 Bill didn’t stop with the perfect duck call.
 With the same obsession, he dedicated himself to designing a goose call and elk bugle that beat out everything else on the market.
 Just like Slayer’s original duck call, they’re 100% made in America.

 Today, every hunting call that Slayer sells goes directly through Bill.
 The pieces are pulled together at Slayer’s CNC shop, according to Bill’s bespoke designs and exact specifications.
 Then Bill puts in the detailed work himself to ensure perfection.
 For each duck and goose call, he cuts and puts the reeds on.
 He hits sandpaper on the soundboard.
 He tunes it.
 He polishes the call on his lathe before boxing it up.
 So when you open your Slayer delivery, your hunting call is up to Bill’s ridiculously high standards.
 This is Slayer.

 If you couldn’t tell, we’re obsessed with the sport of hunting.
 Slayer is committed to conservation and the preservation of hunting for generations to come, and we put our money where our mouth is by donating 10% of every purchase.
 We’re here for all the hunters who drag themselves through the mire in leaky waders, who freeze their rear ends off morning after morning in the blind, who dream about formations with wings cupped and landing gear down.
 Us too, buddy.
 Us too.

 Slayer Calls is based in beautiful Eagle, Idaho.
 Bill and his growing team of employees and PRO Staff are outdoor enthusiasts and passionate conservationists obsessed with providing unmatched customer service and the best waterfowl and big game calls on the market.
-All our hunting calls are backed by the Slayer Promise and its 100% lifetime guarantee.
+We stand by our quality.
+If you’re not obsessed, we’ll make it right.